mesosphere/dcos-commons/docs/pages/operations-guide.md

 [<img src="img/ops-guide-marathon-app-list.png" alt="list of Marathon apps" width="400"/>](img/ops-guide-marathon-app-list.png)

 We click on the `dse` app and then the `Configuration` tab.
-In here we see an `Edit` button tucked away off to the right of the screen: <!-- we can do this from the DC/OS UI, right? -->
+In here we see an `Edit` button tucked away off to the right of the screen:

 [<img src="img/ops-guide-marathon-config-section.png" alt="dse app configuration in Marathon" width="400"/>](img/ops-guide-marathon-config-section.png)